Print

 6. Mix in the eggs, nutmeg, pepper, and optional ingredients.
 (Feel free to process these as well.)

-7. If necessary, add stock to desired consistency.
+7. If necessary, add stock to the desired consistency.
 Most pastztets are meant to be sliceable, but if you may choose to make a more spreadable pâté, you may need more stock.

 8. Grease long, narrow tins and cover it in breadcrumbs, to keep the Pasztet from sticking.

-10. Bake in a pre-heated oven (190’C) for around 1.5h.
+10. Bake in a preheated oven at 375°F / 190°C for around 1.5 hours.

 Serve